Artificial Intelligence in Mobile Robots

 - Try to combine the path following behavior with obstacle avoidance

-in a different way than the one suggested in the lecture, and explain:
+in a different way than the ones suggested in the lecture, and explain:

 use your own imagination for that!

-there are obstacles reported in the map which are not actually in the
+obstacles represented in the map, which are not actually present in the

 environment.
 The robot should detect that there might be an opportunity

 for a shortcut there, and take it if possible.
 An extreme case of this

 is when there are obstacles in the initial map, but in reality the